Small Rural Hospital Transition (SRHT) Project Technical Assistance

 - Improving patient care and operations related to rural relevant measures

 - Addressing and meeting local clinical need in an economically viable manner

-Hospitals must be located in a rural community, as defined by FORHP, a persistent poverty county or a rural census tract of a metro PCC, and have 49 staffed beds or less as reported on the hospital's most recently filed Medicare Cost Report.
+Hospitals must be located in a rural community, a persistent poverty county or a rural census tract of a metro PCC, and have 49 staffed beds or less as reported on the hospital's most recently filed Medicare Cost Report.
 Hospitals may be for-profit or nonprofit.

 This is a technical assistance opportunity provided by the National Rural Health Resource Center and funded by the Federal Office of Rural Health Policy (FORHP).